 - Coordinating the functioning of District Development Managers (DDMs) and District Development Officers (DDOs)

 CPD guides and supports DDMs and DDOs across the country in the areas of credit planning, monitoring and coordination.
 The DDM is entrusted with the prime responsibility of credit planning, monitoring and co-ordination and evolving a coordinated approach for credit deployment in the respective district, in coordination with banks, stakeholders and other development agencies.
-As on 31st March 2016, there were 422 DDM offices covering more than 560 districts in the country.
+As on 30 June 2019, there were 419 DDM Offices covering 708 districts and 9 UTs in the country.

 - Addressing Credit and Developmental Issues related to Northeast States